Skip to content

 “When you implant electrodes in the brain, air gets around the brain, which moves its position.
 After one or two weeks, the brain is back in its original position, pulling the electrodes with it, almost bending them a bit, hence the need for them to be flexible.
 The electrode has multiple contacts, which are connected to the ‘pacemaker’.
 The pacemaker has to be programmed in order to define which of the four contacts is stimulated, and how strongly.
 The stimulation can be adapted to the patient to get the best effect and ideally no side effects.”

-Deep Brain Stimulation (DBS) surgery
+Deep Brain stimulation (DBS) surgery ©University of Pittsburgh

 The first DBS experiments took place about 60 years ago, modern DBS treatments have been around for some 30 years – but open questions remain.
 A key problem in DBS research is the question of the precise definition of the optimal stimulation targets for the treatment of different diseases, particularly for Parkinson’s disease.